- What Is the Waterfall Methodology in Project Management?

 Understanding the Difference Between Waterfall & Agile

 The important difference to remember is that a waterfall project is a fixed, linear plan.
 Everything is mapped out ahead of time, and customers interact only at the beginning and end of the project.
-Agile, on the other hand, is an iterative process, where new priorities and requirements are injected into the project after sprints and customer feedback sessions.
+The Agile method, on the other hand, is an iterative process, where new priorities and requirements are injected into the project after sprints and customer feedback sessions.

 There are several reasons why project managers choose to use the waterfall project management methodology.
 Here are some benefits: